 Here are your color choices for the 11th generation Hijet Jumbo:

-You're not going to see many in this red color either.
-Firstly, because the most popular color for Jumbos in the US is the Green Metallic, but secondly because it's only available on the top-of-the-range Jumbo Extra, and it's hard to see someone wanting to fork out for that just to get the special color.
-Anyway, for the sake of completeness, there it is: 7 colors to choose from -- from boring old white, to the polarizing Ice Green.
-Whatever way you look at it (and with the Ice Green, you may want to do that through squinting eyes), there's going to be a color there for everyone.
+You’re not going to see many in this red color either.
+Firstly, because the most popular color for Jumbos in the US is the Green Metallic, but secondly because it’s only available on the top-of-the-range Jumbo Extra, and it’s hard to see someone wanting to spend so much … extra just for that special color.
+Anyway, for the sake of completeness, there it is: 7 colors to choose from — from boring old white, to the polarizing Ice Green.
+Whatever way you look at it (and with the Ice Green, you may want to do that through squinting eyes), there’s going to be a color there for everyone.